“I can live for two months on a good compliment.”

 How many of those people do you have a real connection with?

-Compliments make other people feel good, and then they associate you with that feeling.
+Compliments make other people feel good, and then that person associates you with that feeling.
 This makes them a great way to bridge the gap between stranger and friend.

 Improve Your Relationships